yafuly/CoGnition/README.md

 CG-test-VP | 22.48% | 54.17% | 48.13
 CG-test-PP | 33.56% | 72.25% | 48.26

-This can serve as a NMT baseline for CoGnition dataset under automatic evaluation.
+This can serve as a NMT baseline for the CoGnition dataset under automatic evaluation.

 ## Acknowledgment
 We thank colleagues from [Lan-bridge](http://www.lan-bridge.com/) for examining data and evaluating results.